Westminster School, Adelaide: Campus

 The Sir Shirley Jeffries Memorial Chapel was opened in 1967.
 Located in the central entranceway between the Preparatory and Senior Schools, the Chapel commemorates a former South Australian Minister of Education, Sir Shirley Jeffries, who was one of the early benefactors and supporters of the school, and who suggested the name "Westminster School".

 The Michael Murray Centre for the Performing Arts is a multi-purpose auditorium opened in 1988.
 The school's second Headmaster, Michael Murray was a keen supporter of the arts during his tenure at Westminster.

 The Cloisters, between the 100 and 200 blocks involved the creation of wide arched verandahs, a brick staircase, fountain and lawn area.

 The Sports and Swimming Centre was opened in 2003 by the President of Round Square, ex-King Constantine II of Greece.
 Occupying the site of the former gymnasium, the centre comprises a 10 lane training and competition pool and separate learners' pool, two full-size basketball courts and rock climbing wall.
 The centre was enhanced in October 2014 with the addition of an on-site health club in partnership with EFM Health Clubs.

 The dance studio and multi-purpose meeting room, the "David Jarman Room" opened on 18 May 2007.
 It is an upper floor area within the centre with a large balcony overlooking the main oval.
 This multi-purpose room is named after former long-serving staff member and Registrar David Jarman.

+The total area of Westminster school is 23 hectares (57) acres.
+Including the Sturt Grove Farm.

-Sturt Grove is a working farm area with vines, poultry, sheep and goats, together with an on-site museum of early farm machinery.
+Sturt Grove is a working farm area with vines, poultry, cows, sheep and goats, together with an on-site museum of early farm machinery.
+They are also known for their work in the Royal Adelaide Show with their Royal Show Team club presenting sheep, steers, goats and dairy cattle in the Royal Show.